Edifice/MyChamp/README.md

 To-DO:
 -------------
-- Menu flaws:
+- [ ] Listing teams in the menu requires a group assigned to it all the time.
-* List all teams without a group
+- [ ] Update team menu option doesn't work.
-* Update teams doesnt work
+- [ ] Remove team menu option doesn't work.
-* Remove teams doesnt work
+- [ ] Add teams doesn't work for some reason.
-* Add teams doesnt work
+- [ ] Ranking system needs to be implemented.